rozhkovdmitrii/haffman/libs/googletest/googletest/README.md

 some environments.
 However, you can easily tweak Google Test by defining control macros on the compiler command line.
-Generally, these macros are named like `GTEST_XYZ` and you define them to either 1 or 0 to enable or disable a certain feature.
+Generally, these macros are named like `GTEST_XYZ` and you define them to either 1 or 0 to setEnabled or disable a certain feature.

 We list the most frequently used macros below.
 For a complete list, see file [include/gtest/internal/gtest-port.h](include/gtest/internal/gtest-port.h).